-Why packaging is decisive when it comes to succeed in e-commerce?
+Why packaging is decisive when it comes to success in e-commerce?

 When a buyer receives an Amazon package, he can see quite easily (sometimes it is printed on the same box, sometimes it is on the packaging tape with which they have closed) a message that invites you to rate the package in which the product has been shipped to you.
 The company is one of the most concerned about how to design their packaging and how they work when the consumer receives it at home.
 And whoever has ever received a package from this online store already knows that they are very easy to open and that with many times simply pulling a tab the thing will already be done.